 Funding lifesaving research in our own backyard

-We’ve funded more than $23 million in research at MUSC Health for three decades.
-One of our current grants focuses on improving stroke recovery among African Americans, who are 2x less likely to recover compared to other groups.
-The Wide Spectrum Investigation of Stroke Outcome Disparities (WISSDOM) Grant includes research projects that explore why the recovery process varies among some and how these insights can make a difference through community interventions.
+For three decades, we’ve funded more than $23 million in research at MUSC Health.
+One recent study focuses on improving stroke recovery among African Americans who are two times less likely to recover compared to other groups.
+The Wide Spectrum Investigation of Stroke Outcome Disparities (WISSDOM) grant explores why the recovery process varies among some and how these insights can make a difference through community interventions.